5๏ธโƒฃMultivariable Calculus

 Level Curves in Optimization

-• Constrained optimization involves finding where level curves of the objective function touch the constraint curve—this is the geometric foundation of Lagrange multipliers
+• Constrained optimization involves finding where level curves of the objective function just touch the constraint curve.
+This is the geometric foundation of Lagrange multipliers.

-• Visualizing level curves helps identify feasible regions and predict where optimal solutions occur before doing calculations
+• Visualizing level curves helps you predict where optimal solutions occur before doing any algebra.
+Sketch the constraint, then imagine "inflating" level curves until one just touches it.

 Finding and Working with Level Curve Equations